top of page

 Qualifications for Being a Member:

-• Have a high school diploma, equivalency, or (post-secondary education and/or related work are preferred) agree to obtain equivalency to receive Segal award.
+• Have a high school diploma or equivalency (post-secondary education and/or related work are preferred)

-• Be a U.S. citizenship or lawful permanent residency in the United States.
+• Be a U.S. citizen or lawful permanent resident of the United States

 Life After AmeriCorps: